 (Thanks to Mike and Gottfried who provide me with a “naked” CDI)

-In the cover of alternator is a dual pickup coil exciting by two magnets fixed to the flywheel.
+In the cover of alternator is a dual pickup coil exciting by two metal stripes fixed on the flywheel.

-Each time a magnet pass in front of a sensor, this one provide one positive pulse followed by a negative one when the magnet leave the sensor.
+Each time the stripe on the stator pass in front of a pickup, this one provide one pulse (at raising edge of the bump) followed by another pulse when the stripe leave the sensor (falling edge).

 The tension of the pickup’s signal is proportional to the engine speed

 The first sensor to be excited supplies pulses on the white/red wire with 36° advance.

 A few millisecond later, the second sensor of the dual pickup to be excited supplies pulses on the white/green wire with 12° advance.